Insurance

 insight featured image

-The disclosure requirements around Affiliated Investments have changed.
+The disclosure requirements around affiliated investments have changed.
 The capital charges for these investments remain the same.

 Contents

-Who is in Scope?
+Who is in scope?

 Life insurance companies registered in Bermuda are required to disclose and obtain written regulatory approval for using assets with counterparty credit risk exposure to an affiliate, related party or connected party to back their insurance liabilities.